Articles

 Her frequent essays about writing appear in The Writer: “Ask the Kids” about being an author in the digital age; “Eight Publishing Strategies for the Road”; “Alike in Dignity” about the pleasures and perils of personal writing; “Eight Ways To Handle the Shrinking Print Market”; “Learning From Authors’ Obits”; and “Literary House Lessons”; and “Off the Shelves: Literary Lessons From Author-Owned Bookstores.”

-Since 2014, she has contributed regularly to PBS’s online magazine, Next Avenue, including “Five Things I Learned About Aging From My Favorite Books”, “The Signature Story Quilts of Artist Faith Ringgold”, and “The Other Grandparents.”
+Since 2014, she has contributed regularly to PBS’s online magazine, Next Avenue, including Join a Club: It’s Good for You; Every Monday Night; Lessons I Learned About Aging From My Favorite Books and How to Get Along With the Other Grandparents.

-She has appeared on KQED radio's Perspectives series with opinion pieces about the Golden State Warriors, “Dub Nation, Women’s Division”; romance during the 1918 flu, “A Pandemic Love Story”; and the loss of a live oak tree in her yard during a storm, “Live Oak Down.”
+She has appeared on KQED radio's Perspectives series with opinion pieces about the Golden State Warriors, “Dub Nation, Women’s Division”; romance during the 1918 flu, “A Pandemic Love Story”; the loss of a live oak tree in her yard during a storm, “Live Oak Down”; the importance of retelling family stories, “The Stories We Tell and Tell and Tell”; and the joys of museum-going, “Time to Look.”

 Her piece about getting married in the digital age, “With This Ringtone, I Thee Wed” ran on aarp.org.

-She has written book reviews for The NY Times Book Review and The San Francisco Chronicle (click here to read reviews of The Center of the Universe by Nancy Bachrach, and Unfinished Desires by Gail Godwin).
+She has written book reviews for The NY Times Book Review and The San Francisco Chronicle (reviews of The Center of the Universe by Nancy Bachrach, and Unfinished Desires by Gail Godwin).
 She was a Contributing Editor at Child for many years where her series, “Through the Eyes of a Child” was a finalist for a National Magazine Award.

 Several of her essays are collected in recent anthologies.
-“Writing for the Cure” about the Wednesday Writers’ fundraising efforts for Bay Area breast care centers is included in Roar Softly and Carry A Great Lipstick (edited by Autumn Stephens) and also in The Social Cause Diet: Stories of Satisfying Acts of Service, edited by Gail Perry Johnston.
+“Writing for the Cure” is included in Roar Softly and Carry A Great Lipstick (edited by Autumn Stephens) and The Social Cause Diet: Stories of Satisfying Acts of Service, edited by Gail Perry Johnston.
 For more information, http://www.cupolapress.com.

 “I’d Marry You All Over Again” appears in The Secret Lives of Lawfully Wedded Wives (edited by Autumn Stephens).
-“Refeathering” about life after her sons left for college is part of Writin’ On Empty: Parents Reveal the Upside, Downside, and Everything In Between When Children Leave the Nest, edited by Joan Cehn, Risa Nye, and Julie Renalds.
+“Refeathering” is part of Writin’ On Empty, edited by Joan Cehn, Risa Nye, and Julie Renalds.
 For more information, http://www.writinonempty.com.